"Unlocking life-changing opportunities"

 Life Changing Impact

-Provides a safe mobility solution for vulnerable groups, while almost halving passenger travel times to education, jobs and care facilities for all residents, even operating under difficult conditions.
+Provides a safe mobility solution for vulnerable groups, while almost halving passenger travel times to education, jobs and care facilities for all residents.

 Initiated major institutional reforms in Peshawar and the province of Khyber Pakhtunkhwa, while sparking citywide expansion plans and inspiring similar systems in other cities in Pakistan.

-Peshawar, a rapidly growing city in northwest Pakistan plagued by a chaotic, inaccessible transport system, adapted international practices to deliver a world-class mobility solution through restructuring the local bus industry, scrapping old vehicles and building a state-of-the-art bus rapid transit system.
+Peshawar, a rapidly growing city in northwest Pakistan struggling with an inadequate transport system, adapted international practices to deliver a world-class mobility solution through restructuring the local bus industry, scrapping old vehicles and building a state-of-the-art bus rapid transit system.
 Implemented by TransPeshawar, the city’s transit company, Zu Peshawar has helped unlocked life-changing opportunities for previously marginalized groups, particularly women, children and transgender people.

-In a city of 2 million people that has faced violent terrorist attacks, Peshawar’s aging transport infrastructure and unregulated vehicles were creating congestion and pollution, and not providing reliable, safe and affordable access to jobs, education, care and other amenities for residents.
+In a city of 2 million people that has faced violent terrorist attacks, Peshawar’s aging transport infrastructure and unregulated vehicles were creating congestion and pollution and not providing reliable, safe and affordable access to jobs, education, care for residents.

-Designed with international best practices in mind, a new bus rapid transit (BRT) system, Zu Peshawar, was launched in August 2020 on an accelerated timeline to aid with COVID-19 response.
+Designed with international best practices in mind, a new bus rapid transit (BRT) system, Zu Peshawar, was launched in August 2020 on an accelerated timeline.
 It transported over 50 million passengers in its first year of operation.

 In February 2022, the BRT system won an Honorable Mention Award in ITDP’s Sustainable Transport Award and was awarded the BRT Gold Standard ranking by the Technical Committee of the BRT Standard.